soundpress/RulesOfNYC/docs/c16/index.rst

    (2) For units which have had no rent increases since the inception of the last lease or rental agreement between the residential occupant and landlord, the maximum percentage increases contained in category (ii), (iii), (iv), and (v) above shall be based upon the date of inception of the last lease or rental agreement.
 These rent increases shall be a permanent part of the rent.

 (d) Overcharges and Penalties.
-Rent payments made prior to the date of adoption of this rule in excess of the amount prescribed by this rule, or 29 RCNY § 2-06 of these rules, constitute an overcharge, which may be paid at the owner's option either in a lump sum or as a subtraction from the legal monthly rent payments at a rate equal to 20 percent of the legal rent permitted under this rule as of the date of adoption of this rule  until payment of the full overcharge is completed.
+Rent payments made prior to the date of adoption of this rule in excess of the amount prescribed by this rule, or 29 RCNY § 2-06, constitute an overcharge, which may be paid at the owner's option either in a lump sum or as a subtraction from the legal monthly rent payments at a rate equal to 20 percent of the legal rent permitted under this rule as of the date of adoption of this rule  until payment of the full overcharge is completed.
 No trebel damages shall be prescribed by this rule or 29 RCNY § 2-06.